waschberserker/python-mnemonic-passwords/README.md

 Simple little Python module that creates strong, mnemonic passwords.
 Along with the password, you're provided with a reminder phrase.
 For example, if your generated password is `82!FiteGako65`, then your reminder phrase would be `eighty-two bang fite gako sixty-five one`.
-As you can see, the reminder is pronounceable (well, kind of).
-Now let's look at how to decipher the reminder.
+As you can see, the reminder is pronounceable (well, sort of).
+Now let's look at how to get to the correct password, using the reminder phrase.

-Our newly generated password starts with two digits: `8` and `2` (or `82`).
-They are followed by an exclamation mark (see the list of used special characters and their respective names below).
-After that come two words (you can have as many words as you like).
-In our case, these words are `fite` and `gako`.
-After the words comes either another special character followed by one more number, or just another number.
-Finally, if you've chosen to capitalize some of the letters in the words, the very last number (in our case, that's the `one`) tells you, which letter of each word you have to capitalize.
-In our example, that would be the first letter in every word.
-Sometimes, the last number is greater than the word length.
-In this case, simply go back to the beginning of the word and resume counting until you've reached the last number.
-If, for example, the word length would be 4 and your last number would be 13, you would also capitalize the first letter of each word.
+`eighty-two` - Our password starts with two digits: 8 and 2.
+`bang` - An exclamation mark (see list of special characters with their respective names below).
+`fite` - The first of two words with a length of 4 characters per word.
+`gako` - The second word.
+`sixty-five` - The last two characters of our password are again two digits: 6 and 5.
+`one` - This last number indicates that you have to capitalize the first letter of each word (`Fite` and `Gako`).
+Remember, this number is not part of the password.

+If you've done everything correctly, the resulting password shoulde be `82!FiteGako65`.

 **Names of the Special Characters**